dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Going back to the `RootRouter`'s `routeToLoggedIn`, it can now correctly dismiss the loggedOut RIB.
-The last two lines of the `routeToLoggedIn` method build the `LoggedInRouter`, and attach it as a child.
-Routers always attach the routers of their children.

-Notice we don't need to call a `RootViewControllable` to show the LoggedIn RIB, as the `LoggedIn` RIB doesn't have a view.
-If you want to see what presenting a RIB with a view looks like, check out the `routeToLoggedOut` method.
+Now, the `RootRouter` is able to correctly detach the `LoggedOut` RIB and dismiss its view controller when routing to `LoggedIn` RIB using `routeToLoggedIn` method that we had implemented earlier.

-## Pass in LoggedInViewControllable instead of creating it
+## Pass in `LoggedInViewControllable` instead of creating it

-Since the LoggedIn RIB does not own its own view and yet still needs to be able to show the views of its child RIBs, the LoggedIn RIB needs to use the view of its ancestor.
-In our case, the parent Root RIB to provide the view.
+Since the `LoggedIn` RIB does not have its own view but still needs to be able to show the views of its child RIBs, the `LoggedIn` RIB needs to access the view of its ancestor.
+In our case, this view has to be provided by the `Root` RIB, a parent of the `LoggedIn` RIB.

-Update `RootViewController` to conform to `LoggedInViewControllable`, by adding the following snippet to the end of the file:
+Update `RootViewController` to conform to `LoggedInViewControllable` by adding an extension to the end of the file:

 ```swift
 // MARK: LoggedInViewControllable